Shepard Fairey: Post-graduation

-In 2005, he collaborated for a second time with Z-Trip on a limited edition 12-inch featuring Chuck D entitled "Shock and Awe".
+In 2005, he collaborated for a second time with Z-Trip on a limited edition 12-inch featuring Chuck D titled "Shock and Awe".
 In 2005 Fairey also collaborated with DJ Shadow on a box set, with T-shirts, stickers, prints, and a mix CD by Shadow.
 In 2005 he showed abroad, for instance in Paris at the Magda Danysz Gallery, and was a resident artist at the Honolulu Museum of Art Spalding House (formerly known as The Contemporary Museum, Honolulu).
-Also in 2005, Fairey contributed the artwork for the posters, cover art, and graphics for Walk The Line the Johnny Cash biopic.
-In 2006, Fairey contributed eight vinyl etchings to a limited-edition series of 12" singles by post-punk band Mission of Burma and has also done work for the musical group Interpol.
+Also in 2005, Fairey contributed the artwork for the posters, cover art, and graphics for Walk The Line, the Johnny Cash biopic.
+In 2006, Fairey contributed eight vinyl etchings to a limited-edition series of 12" singles by post-punk band Mission of Burma.
+He has also done work for the musical group Interpol.

 In 2006, Fairey joined NYC based Ad agency Project 2050 as founding Creative Director and was featured on the cover of Advertising Age magazine.
 While at Project 2050, Shepard developed creative work for Virgin Mega Store and Boost Mobile.
 The book Supply and Demand: The Art of Shepard Fairey was released in 2006.
 In 2008, Philosophy of Obey (Obey Giant): The Formative Years (1989–2008), edited by Sarah Jaye Williams, was published by Nerve Books UK, and praised by Fairey.

-In June 2007, Fairey opened his one-man show entitled "E Pluribus Venom", at the Jonathan LeVine Gallery.
+In June 2007, Fairey opened his one-man show titled "E Pluribus Venom" at the Jonathan LeVine Gallery.
 The show made the arts section front page in the New York Times.

 Fairey donated original cover art to the 2008 album Body of War: Songs That Inspired an Iraq War Veteran, produced for Iraq War documentary Body of War.
 Proceeds from the album benefit non-profit organization Iraq Veterans Against the War.

-In 2008, Fairey teamed up again with Z-Trip to do a series of shows in support of then-presidential candidate Barack Obama entitled Party For Change.
+In 2008, Fairey teamed up again with Z-Trip to do a series of shows in support of then-presidential candidate Barack Obama titled Party For Change.
 Fairey also designed posters for the British goth band Bauhaus.